AndreasGasserTU/UniTyeam/README.txt

 Iteration 2:
 	Planning Game:
-  implementet player movement so far, we decided to add collision detection and simple AI until our first release discussing design issues and setting sail
+  implement player movement so far, we decided to add collision detection and simple AI until our first release discussing design issues and setting sail
 	Time: